-Buy / Sell Plastic PP. Buy Plastic PP online
+Buy and sell Plastic PP. Buy Plastic PP online

-PP Homopolymer - created by polymerizing pure propylene.
+- PP Homopolymer: this is created by polymerising pure propylene.
 There are three types:

-- Isotactic PP: has great crystallinity, mechanical resistance and toughness.
+- Isotactic PP: has high crystallinity, mechanical strength and toughness.

-- Atactic PP: polymerizes leaving the side methyls especially in disorder.
+- Atactic PP: polymerises leaving the side methyls especially in disarray.
 It is a sticky material so it sticks well to surfaces.

-- Syndiotactic PP: it has little crystallinity, it is more elastic than isotactic but less resistant.
+- Syndiotactic PP: has low crystallinity, is more elastic than isotactic but less tough.

-Copolymer PP: achieved when 5-30% ethylene is added in polymerization.
-It has more resistance to impact than homopolymer.
+- Copolymer PP: achieved when 5-30% ethylene is added in the polymerisation process.
+It has more impact resistance than homopolymer.
 There are 2 types:

-- Block copolymer: first the propylene is polymerized in a reactor and then ethylene is added in another once the PP has been formed.
-Their resistance is very high, that is why they are also called PP impact/shock.
+- Block copolymer: first the propylene is polymerised in one reactor and then the ethylene is added in another once the PP has been formed.
+Its resistance is very high, which is why it is also called impact/shock PP.

 Polypropylene is recyclable and its identification number is 5.
-PP waste can come in the form of industrial scrap or in the form of post-consumer waste.
+PP plastic waste can come in the form of industrial scrap or in the form of post-consumer waste.
 It is 99% carbon and hydrogen so it is not chemically polluting.
-As it has energy almost as fossil fuels do, many PP residues are used as an alternative to use it as a fuel to produce electrical energy and heat.
-The most widely used methods for recycling PP are extrusion, injection and mechanical recycling. "
+As it has energy almost as much as fossil fuels, many PP wastes are used as an alternative fuel to produce electricity and heat.
+The most commonly used methods for recycling PP are extrusion, injection moulding and mechanical recycling.